Running the PipelineRun #

 directory at the

-root of you repository from where the event come from, this is unless you have
+root of your repository from where the event comes from, this is unless you have

 configured the provenance from the default